demisto/content-docs/docs/integrations/Trust-any-certificate.md

 ## Python 3.10+ & Custom SSLAdapter

-Python 3.10 increased OpenSSL’s default security level to **2**, rejecting many older cipher suites and causing handshake failures against legacy servers.
-We detect and mount a custom adapter inside the BaseClient Constructor:
+Python 3.10 increased OpenSSL’s default security level to 2, which rejects many older cipher suites and breaks connections to legacy servers.
+To mitigate this, `BaseClient` mounts a custom SSL adapter when `verify=False`:

 ```python
 if IS_PY3 and PY_VER_MINOR >= 10 and not verify: